madyark/MS1-project/README.md

         2. The videos used in this website solely appear in the 'Help Yourself' page of the website.
 They also have rounded corners for greater aesthetic appearances.

-            The videos are inserted as iframe elements of youtube links, and they allow the viewer to decide when to press play and when to press stop.
+            The videos are inserted as iframe elements of Youtube links, and they allow the viewer to decide when to press play and when to press stop.
 Autoplay is turned off as the website allows the viewer to initiate and control such actions.

             All of the videos are responsive.